 Taught by their culture that their worth lies in their ability to please others, many girls will not dare to let anyone know about their struggles.
 They are too afraid of being a disappointment.
 Without an outlet for their suffering, they blame themselves.

-Traditional schools teach girls that compliance is desirable and that their worth lies in the judgment of others.
-By “doing well” in a traditional school, a girl becomes one more woman who has to overcome the cultural message that she needs to subjugate her personhood, her passions, and her independence in favor of a larger system that determines her worth based on outward performance and conformity.
+Conventional schools teach girls that compliance is desirable and that their worth lies in the judgment of others.
+By “doing well” in a conventional school, a girl becomes one more woman who has to overcome the cultural message that she needs to subjugate her personhood, her passions, and her independence in favor of a larger system that determines her worth based on outward performance and conformity.